Books for Sale from our Library

-By the way, we have borrowed very heavily, so to speak, from other sources for the brief description at the beginning of some entries, just in case some of you may not be familiar with that designer/printer/engraver.
+By the way, we have borrowed very heavily, so to speak, from other sources for the brief description at the beginning of some entries below, just in case some of you may not be familiar with that designer/printer/engraver.

 [PLEASE NOTE — THIS PAGE IS REGULARLY UNDER CONSTRUCTION, WITH UPDATES TO THE BOOK LISTINGS]

 In this category we have everything from books to booklets to catalogues, brochures, and specimen sheets.
 Prices vary pretty widely, so you’re likely to find something appealing here, or at least we hope so.